 - Villa Grecque Kérylos, Beaulieu-sur-Mer

-After lunch in the villa’s tearoom, we visit the extraordinary Villa Kérylos.
-This unique re-creation of an ancient Grecian dwelling, complete with wall decorations and furniture, was built by two great Hellenophiles, archaeologist and patron Théodore Reinach and the architect Emmanuel Pontremoli.
+After time at leisure for lunch in Villefranche-sur-Mer we visit the extraordinary Villa Kérylos.
+This unique re-creation of an ancient Greek dwelling, complete with wall decorations and furniture, was built by two great Hellenophiles, archaeologist and patron Théodore Reinach and the architect Emmanuel Pontremoli.
 They based the design on 2nd century BC noble houses on the Island of Delos.
 Everything inside, from the arrangement of rooms to the details of the décor, recreates the atmosphere of a luxurious Grecian villa.
 The villas garden grows typically Greek plants: olive trees and vines, pomegranate and carob trees, acanthus and myrtle, oleanders and irises, pine and cypress trees, palm trees and papyrus.
-(Overnight Menton) BL
+(Overnight Antibes) B

 - The Maeght Foundation, Saint-Paul-de-Vence